jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-01.md

 | Group      | `Group-#-Notes.pdf`           | One per group   |
 | Individual | `Lastname-Name-Photogrid.pdf` | Each student    |

-> 📝 **Follow naming formats exactly.
-Submissions not matching protocol may lose points.**
+> ⚠️ **Follow the submission protocols carefully.
+Incorrect submissions may result in lost points.**

 ---